Assistant Professor Visa Sponsorship Jobs in Maryland

 Which employers in Maryland sponsor visas for assistant professor roles?

 The University of Maryland College Park, Johns Hopkins University, Morgan State University, Towson University, and the University of Maryland Baltimore County are among the most active sponsors of assistant professor positions in Maryland.
-These institutions regularly file H-1B petitions for faculty in STEM, public health, education, and the humanities, and have established international faculty hiring pipelines.
+These institutions regularly file H-1B visa petitions for faculty in STEM, public health, education, and the humanities, and have established international faculty hiring pipelines.

 Which visa types are most common for assistant professor jobs in Maryland?

 The H-1B visa is the most common pathway for assistant professors in Maryland, as faculty roles at accredited universities typically qualify as specialty occupations.
 The O-1A is an option for candidates with exceptional academic records.
-Many institutions also use the J-1 exchange visitor visa for postdoctoral researchers transitioning into faculty roles, though J-1 holders may face a two-year home residency requirement.
+Many institutions also use the J-1 visa exchange visitor visa for postdoctoral researchers transitioning into faculty roles, though J-1 holders may face a two-year home residency requirement.

 Which cities in Maryland have the most assistant professor visa sponsorship jobs?